 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 You can join here to be part of the virtual cozy cottage.

-Wait until after the first frost to cut off your dead marigold seed heads at the base of each flower with clean shears.
+Wait until after the first frost to cut off your dead marigold seed heads with clean shears at the base of each flower.
 October is usually the best time to save your seeds at the end of the season.

 The best way to dry marigolds is to place them on a paper plate with edged sides and let them dry for at least a week.
-Keep in mind that moisture is the enemy of seed keepers, so you want to make sure your seeds are throughly dry.
-The edges on the paper plates is an easy way to keep your seeds in place.
-You could also another flat surface like a paper towel or brown paper bag to place your seeds on.
+Remember that moisture is the enemy of seed keepers, so you want to ensure your seeds are thoroughly dry.
+The edges on the paper plates are an easy way to keep your seeds in place.
+You could also use another flat surface, like a paper towel or brown paper bag.

 Keep the plates of dried marigold heads in a dry place in your home.

 After the week is up, place the hulls between your fingers and rub them between your fingers to release the marigold seeds.
-The seed pods should remove the seeds easily.
+The seed pods should easily remove the seeds.

 What Does a Marigold Seed Look Like?